Digital Homicide Studios: Founding and game releases

-The Slaughtering Grounds, a first-person shooter, was Digital Homicide Studios' first release on Steam.
+The Slaughtering Grounds, a first-person shooter, was among Digital Homicide Studios's first releases on Steam.
 The game tasks the player with shooting zombies across three levels.
 A level is completed if the player survives in it for sixteen minutes and sixteen seconds.
 The Slaughtering Grounds runs on the Unity game engine and largely uses assets purchased from the Unity Asset Store.
 It was released through Steam on October 31, 2014.
 An update with bug fixes was released in early November 2014 and Steam Trading Cards were added in April 2015.
 For this release, Digital Homicide Studios used the nom de plume "ImminentUprising".
 Later releases used various other names, such as "Micro Strategic Game Designs" and "ECC Games".
-GameStar's Maurice Weber suggested that these pseudonyms were used to dissociate the games from Digital Homicide Studios and noted that, in many cases, they made it indiscernible who was actually developing the games in question.
+GameStar's Maurice Weber suggested that these pseudonyms were used to dissociate the games from Digital Homicide Studios and noted that, in many cases, they made it indiscernible who was developing the games in question.